taviekitt/taviekitt.github.io/index.md

 [Source](https://parasollab.web.illinois.edu/people/amato/)
 ## About My Project

 Tavie Kittredge is doing research relating to motion and task planning for robots at the University of Illinois Urbana-Champaign's Parasol Lab.
+She has worked on onboarding lessons, preparing the C++-based Parasol Motion Planning Library to be released as open-source, and expanding topologically guided motion planning to multiple robots.
+This topologically guided motion planning could potentially help many robots navigate in warehouse-like settings.

 [My Final Report](files/finalreport.pdf)